绿巨人视频

 Housing Search

-The most important part of looking for apartment rentals in Paris is the dossier (file) landlords and agents expect you to have.
-The dossier needs to include a copy of your passport, visa, student enrollment certificate and financial guarantor.
+The most important part of looking for apartment rentals in Paris is the听dossier听(file) landlords and agents expect you to have.
 In France, tenants need to have a French financial guarantor (meaning a person who pays taxes in France) who agrees to be financially responsible for your rent if you do not pay it; they often have to show a salary equivalent to three times the rent.
-As most of our students are international, they often obtain financial guarantors either through their bank or through third-party providers (see resources below).
+As most of our students are international, they often obtain financial guarantors either through their bank or through third-party providers.
+More information about compiling and sending our dossier is available in the next section.

 There are a variety of agencies and websites that you can use to start your apartment search.
 The more traditional French websites, used by both French agencies and landlords directly, will be more rigid in requiring the typical French dossier 鈥 it may be difficult for a student without a French guarantor to secure housing through those resources.
 Student-centered housing search engines may have options that cater more to international students and accept guarantor services.
 Finally, a few websites and services cater specifically to international residents and expats, and may often accept international guarantors, though they offer more expensive options as a result.